Q. When is Commencement 2025?

 Q. Will I be able to order a yard sign to celebrate my child’s graduation?

 Yes!
 Yard signs are a great way to celebrate your grad!
-We will be posting the link to order soon.
+Find the order link in the graphics section below.

 Q. Will underclass students attend the ceremony?